The Facts about Measure DD

 No one has been denied citizenship because they voted in a local election in other California cities where noncitizens may vote locally.

 Some naturalization applicants had to go through additional review or wait longer, but so far, to our knowledge, no one has been denied citizenship for legally voting in a local election.
+Additionally, USCIS released an updated citizenship application form that makes it clear local voting is allowed for noncitizens.

 Since 2016, the San Francisco Department of Elections has never received a request from Immigration & Customs Enforcement (ICE) for voter information, according to the director of the San Francisco Department of Elections.